 4.3.3.(c) Forestry Concessions awarded and transferred during the reporting period

-The FDA has confirmed that there was not any award / transfer of forestry license during the FY 2023.
+The FDA has confirmed that there was not any award / transfer of forestry license during FY 2023.

 Concession Allocations in the Agriculture Sector

-Agricultural concessions are granted as per the Public Procurement ad Concessions Act, 2010, which provides the legal basis for the national procurement of goods and services.
+Agricultural concessions are granted as per the Public Procurement and Concessions Act, 2010, which provides the legal basis for the national procurement of goods and services.
 The same process applies to the Forestry Sector.

 National Local Content